Data Warehouse Architecture, Concepts and Components

 - One should make sure that the data model is integrated and not just consolidated.
 In that case, you should consider 3NF data model.
 It is also ideal for acquiring ETL and Data cleansing tools

 - Data warehouse is an information system that contains historical and commutative data from single or multiple sources.
+These sources can be traditional Data Warehouse, Cloud Data Warehouse or Virtual Data Warehouse.

 - A data warehouse is subject oriented as it offers information regarding subject instead of organization's ongoing operations.